-Independent network marketing distributors obtain earnings from one of a variety of compensation plans.
-Ironically, compensation plans arc one of the most widely misunderstood elements of network marketing.
+In the strictest sense of multi-level marketing, independent distributors obtain earnings from one of a variety of compensation plans (and ironically, compensation plans arc one of the most widely misunderstood elements of network marketing).

-Following are four of the most popular types of plans available today.
-As this industry continues to evolve, there will be variations of the following examples.
+Following are four of the most popular types of compensation plans available today:

 The back side pays bonus overrides, typically from three to six generations of breakaway qualifiers.
 The bonus percentage is often level, but can also be variable, increasing, or decreasing.
 There is usually a monthly personal volume and personal group volume requirement that must be met in order to earn their network marketing commissions.
 Sometimes there are group volume requirements that must be met in order to maintain segments of the network marketing downline.

 There is unlimited network marketing frontline sponsoring with the breakaway compensation plan.